 The prostate is a walnut-sized gland surrounding the male urethra just below the bladder.
 Its function is to store and nurture the sperm that has been produced by the testicles.
 After the age of 20, the prostate gland starts growing and continues to grow more or less for the rest of one’s life.
 In some people it will grow faster than others, which is likely related to genetics and diet.
 The enlarged prostate gland will pinch the urethra and may cause obstruction of the urine flow.
 A large prostate does not necessarily need treatment.
-WHile some men will develop bothersome symptoms, others will have no problems at all.
+While some men will develop bothersome symptoms, others will have no problems at all.
 The exact reason for this phenomenon is still unknown, and is likely multifactorial.
+Either way, an orlando prostate cancer doctor can help you through the process.

 Common symptoms of an enlarged prostate include: